 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and responding to a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
 Service dogs are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.

-For more information on Indiana laws surrounding "Pubic Accommodations" for service dogs and dogs in training, please visit Indiana Code – Section 16-32-3-2.
+For more information on Indiana laws surrounding “Pubic Accommodations” for service dogs and dogs in training, please visit Indiana Code – Section 16-32-3-2.
+To learn more about American with Disabilities Act, please visit their website at ADA.

 According to the ADA, a person must have a disability or have a relationship or association with an individual with a disability.